Thiamine triphosphate

 Thiamine triphosphate (ThTP) is a biomolecule found in most organisms including bacteria, fungi, plants and animals.
 Chemically, it is the triphosphate derivative of the vitamin thiamine.

 Function

 It has been proposed that ThTP has a specific role in nerve excitability, but this has never been confirmed and recent results suggest that ThTP probably plays a role in cell energy metabolism.
-Low or absent levels of thiamine triphosphate have been found in Leighs disease.
+Low or absent levels of thiamine triphosphate have been found in Leigh's disease.

 In E. coli, ThTP is accumulated in the presence of glucose during amino acid starvation.
 On the other hand, suppression of the carbon source leads to the accumulation, of adenosine thiamine triphosphate (AThTP).

 Metabolism

 It has been shown that in brain ThTP is synthesized in mitochondria by a chemiosmotic mechanism, perhaps similar to ATP synthase.
 In mammals, ThTP is hydrolyzed to thiamine pyrophosphate (ThDP) by a specific thiamine-triphosphatase.
 It can also be converted into ThDP by thiamine-diphosphate kinase.